 UNITED STATES SECURITIES AND EXCHANGE COMMISSION WASHINGTON, D.C.
-20549

-FORM 10-K

-(Mark One)

-Ind

-ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the fiscal year ended December 31, 2020

-□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the transition period from \\\\\\ to \\\\

-Commission file number: 001-36870

-TopBuild Corp.

-(Exact Name of Registrant as Specified in its Charter)

-Delaware

-(State or Other Jurisdiction of Incorporation or Organization)

-475 North Williamson Boulevard Daytona Beach, Florida

-(Address of Principal Executive Offices)

-(Registrant's telephone number, including area code)

-Securities registered pursuant to Section 12(b) of the Act:

-Title of each class Trading Symbol(s) Name of each exchange on which registered Common stock, par value \$0.01 per share BLD New York Stock Exchange Securities registered pursuant to section 12(g) of the Act: None dicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.

-Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.

-Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (\$232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files). $\blacksquare$ Yes $\blacksquare$ $\square$ No

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a smaller reporting company, or emerging growth company.
+20549 FORM 10-K (Mark One) ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the fiscal year ended December 31, 2021 TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to Commission file number: 001-36870 TopBuild Corp.
+(Exact Name of Registrant as Specified in its Charter) Delaware 47-3096382 (State or Other Jurisdiction of Incorporation or (I.R.S.
+Employer Organization) Identification No.) 475 North Williamson Boulevard 32114 Daytona Beach, Florida (Zip Code) (Address of Principal Executive Offices) (386) 304-2200 (Registrant's telephone number, including area code) Securities registered pursuant to Section 12(b) of the Act: Title of each class Trading Symbol(s) Name of each exchange on which registered Common stock, par value \$0.01 per share BLD New York Stock Exchange Securities registered pursuant to section 12(g) of the Act: Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act. m Yes Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act. □ Yes ■ No Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files). □ No Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or emerging growth company.
 See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer 🖾 Accelerated filer 🗆 Non-accelerated filer 🗆 Smaller reporting company 🗆 Emerging growth company 🗆

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

-Indicate by check mark whether the registrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
-7262(b)) by the registered public accounting firm that prepared or issued its audit report.

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).

-The aggregate market value of the registrant's common stock held by non-affiliates of the registrant based on the closing price of \$113.77 per share as reported on the New York Stock Exchange on June 30, 2020, the last business day of the registrant's most recently completed second fiscal quarter, was approximately \$3.7 billion.

-Number of shares of common stock outstanding as of February 15, 2021: 33,018,535
+Large accelerated filer 🙍 Accelerated filer 📮 Non-accelerated filer 🗆 Smaller reporting company 🗆 Emerging growth company 🗆 If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards Indicate by check mark whether the registrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
+7262(b)) by the registered public accounting firm that prepared or issued its audit report. 🗷 Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+The aggregate market value of the registrant's common stock held by non-affiliates of the registrant based on the closing price of \$197.78 per share as reported on the New York Stock Exchange on June 30, 2021, the last business day of the registrant's most recently completed second fiscal quarter, was approximately \$6.5 billion.
+Number of shares of common stock outstanding as of February 14, 2022: 32,927,185